 \textbf{Workloads.} We mainly focus on vision tasks with five popular vision NNs: ResNet-18~\cite{resnet}, ResNet-34~\cite{resnet}, DenseNet-121~\cite{densenet}, ResNeXt-29-2x64D~\cite{resnext}, and EfficientNet-V2-S~\cite{efficientnetv2}.
 We aim to substitute all standard convolutions in them.
 To prove the wide adaptability of \sys, we also test GPT-2~\cite{gpt2} (117M parameters with 12 layers, 12 heads, and 768 embedding dimensions) by substituting its QKV projections.

 \textbf{Baselines.} We use three baselines for the comparison of vision tasks.
-TVM MetaSchedule~\cite{shao2022tensor} is a state-of-the-art tensor compiler that performs automatic tuning.
-Comparing to it is fair since \sys also uses a TVM code generator.
-Turner et al.~\cite{turner2021neural} (labeled as NAS-PTE) is the first to introduce loop-level transformations into NAS, and $\alpha$NAS~\cite{jin2022neural} is the first to apply program synthesis for NAS albeit at a coarse granularity.
-Because the search and tuning methods of NAS-PTE are not open-sourced, we compare with their operators on individual layers instead of full models. $\alpha$NAS neither open-source their search results nor provide inference performance, so we only compare with their FLOPs and training speedups reported in the original paper.
+The main baseline is the original models with standard convolutions.
+We target the latency-accuracy tradeoff, so we expect to reduce the end-to-end latency at the cost of minor accuracy degradation. \citet{turner2021neural} (labeled as NAS-PTE) are the first to introduce loop-level transformations into NAS, and $\alpha$NAS~\cite{jin2022neural} is the first attempt to apply program synthesis for NAS albeit at a coarse granularity.
+Because the search and tuning methods of NAS-PTE are not open-source, we compare with their operators on individual layers instead of full models. $\alpha$NAS is neither open-source nor provides inference performance data, so we only compare against their FLOPs and training speedups reported in the original paper.
 For GPT-2, we evaluate the training speed relative to the original model.

-\textbf{Datasets and training configurations.} ImageNet~\cite{imagenet} is unsuitable for directly searching because of its large size, so we use the smaller yet still challenging CIFAR-100~\cite{cifar100} as the proxy dataset.
+\textbf{Datasets and training configurations.} ImageNet~\cite{imagenet} is unsuitable for direct search because of its large size, so we use the smaller yet still challenging CIFAR-100~\cite{cifar100} as the proxy dataset.
 Specifically, during the search \sys trains the NN model using each candidate operator for 100 epochs on CIFAR-100.
-The selected best operators are then fully trained on ImageNet for 90 epochs for accuracy and performance evaluation.
+The selected best operators are then fully trained on ImageNet for 90 epochs for accuracy and performance evaluations.
 We scale the CIFAR-100 images to the same size as ImageNet to ensure the same inference performance.
-For GPT-2, we employ the language perplexity (PPL) metric on the LM1B Benchmark~\cite{lm1b}.
+For GPT-2, we employ the language perplexity (PPL) metric on the lm1b benchmark~\cite{lm1b}.
 The data type for both training and inference is FP32.
 The training hyperparameters for the optimizer and learning rate scheduler are dataset-dependent to ensure reasonable accuracy, but they are not heavily tuned.

 \textbf{Computation cost.} Training a model on CIFAR-100 for 100 epochs takes two to three hours.
 In our experiments, we terminate early when the accuracy is not as high as expected, thereby reducing the average evaluation computation cost to 0.1 GPU hours per sample.
 We spend roughly 300 GPU hours per model.